osamaalmughanni/Kumiko/Kumiko/docs.md

 ## Frequently Asked Questions

 ### Q: What is the purpose of this project?
-A: Kumiko is a passion project by Osama Almughanni.
-It was Originally developed for personal use, then made public for wider creative collaboration opportunities.
+A: Kumiko is a passion project developed by Osama Almughanni.
+Its main purpose is to simplify the process of developing, sharing, and version-controlling Dynamo scripts.

+### Q: Can I use Kumiko for free?
+A: Yes, absolutely.
+You can use most of Kumiko's features at no cost.
+However, you won't be able to add team members or share scripts without a paid subscription.

 ### Q: Does Kumiko detect uninstalled Dynamo packages?
 A: Kumiko detects uninstalled Dynamo packages and notifies the user.
 However, at present, the tool does not automatically install the missing packages.
 We are working on implementing auto-detection and auto-installation in the future.